 Summit offers four preschool classrooms with class sizes no larger than eighteen children.
 Children in each class are nurtured by two full-time, experienced teachers and an incredible amount of resources to help promote a loving, learning-enriched environment.
 (Our youngest learners must celebrate their 3rd birthday by early February.)

 Age of Preschool Students

-Multi-age preschool classes, thirty months through age five, enhance learning for all students.
+Multi-age classes, thirty months through age five, enhance learning for all students.
 Children may begin as young as two and a half years old.
-However, preschoolers in our Ahwatukee preschool must turn three before February 1st of the year they enroll.
+However, preschoolers must turn three before February 1st of the year they enroll.
 All preschoolers must be fully independent in the bathroom.

 Learning is fun with our hands-on, experiential, play-based preschool curriculum, developed by “Teaching Strategies – Gold”.
 This developmental curriculum is endorsed by the Arizona Department of Education and the National Association for the Education of the Young Child (NAEYC).